Icelandair: Development in the early 2000s

 Icelandair commenced scheduled flights to Paris Orly Airport beginning on 29 March 2016.
-Services to Montreal Airport began on 26 May 2016.
+Services to Montréal–Trudeau Airport began on 26 May 2016.
 In September 2016, Icelandair announced services to Philadelphia, US, starting in May 2017 and Tampa, US starting in Sep 2017.

 In May 2017, Icelandair unveiled a glacier-themed special livery on Boeing 757-200 (registration TF-FIR) named Vatnajökull, the name of Europe's largest glacier.
 The special livery was created to commemorate Icelandair's 80th anniversary.
 In August 2017, Icelandair announced service five days per week to Cleveland, US, which began on 16 May 2018.
 The route was cut in early 2019.
-In August 2017, the Cape Verdean government signed an agreement with Icelandic Airlines, part of the Icelandair Group, which turned the administration of TACV to the Icelandic group.
-The new administration plans include discontinuing the hub at Praia International Airport focusing all of the airline's operations at Amílcar Cabral International Airport and from there serving as a connecting hub between the Americas, Europe and Africa.
-On 5 November 2017, the company Icelandair (the new TACV administrator) passed the first Boeing 757-200 to TACV to reinforce existing routes, such as daily flights to Lisbon, Fortaleza and Recife (which increases to 4 weekly flights as of 3 December).

-Since the 1960s, Icelandair has offered passengers travelling on transatlantic flights between North America and Europe an opportunity to stopover in Iceland for up to seven days, at no additional cost.
-To raise awareness about its stopover offer, the company launched a new social media initiative in 2014, with the hashtag #MyStopover.
+The airline offered Economy Comfort until April 2018.

 On 9 January 2018, Icelandair announced that it would provide three non-stop flights a week from Kansas City International Airport to Keflavík International Airport, which commenced on 25 May 2018.
-Icelandair commenced four weekly flights to and from Dallas Ft.
-Worth on 30 May 2018.
+Icelandair commenced four weekly flights to and from Dallas Fort Worth on 30 May 2018.
 It ended on 6 March 2019.

-On 5 November 2018, Icelandair announced plans to take over its low-cost competitor, WOW Air, with the two airlines to be operated as separate brands.
+On 5 November 2018, Icelandair announced plans to take over its low-cost competitor, Wow Air, with the two airlines to be operated as separate brands.
 On 29 November, Icelandair abandoned this endeavour as the shareholders’ meeting pre-conditions were unlikely to be met.

+Since 2020

-On 18 September 2020, the company´s share capital was increased with the issue of 23,000,000,000 new shares with a nominal value of 1 Icelandic króna following a public share offering.
+On 18 September 2020, the company's share capital was increased with the issue of 23,000,000,000 new shares with a nominal value of 1 Icelandic króna following a public share offering.
 In addition, the Icelandic government decided to guarantee a line of credit for Icelandair.
 The guarantee amounts to $120 million.

-On 9 March 2021, Icelandair Group announced that Air Iceland Connect is to merge with Icelandair by uniting domestic and international services from 16 March 2021 and continuing the current flight operations under the Icelandair brand.
+On 16 March 2021, domestic flights operated by Air Iceland Connect (a wholly owned subsidiary of the Icelandair Group) merged under Icelandair branding while retaining its existing air operator's certificate.

+Icelandair announced the launch of a new route to Istanbul, operating four times a week beginning September 5, 2025.
+In January 2025, Icelandair was reported to be launching a non-stop flight between Reykjavik and Miami with three weekly flights starting in January 2026.
+The route will be serviced by its Airbus A321LR aircraft.

+In October 2025, Icelandair announced it would accelerate the retirement of all their Boeing 757 and 767 aircraft to reduce costs.
+The aircraft will be phased out by 2026.

 Inflight service

-Icelandair offers three booking classes: Economy Light, Economy, and Saga Class (the last being equivalent to the Business class).
-Free meals are only available in Saga Class, and a buy on board service is provided for the Economy classes.
-The airline offered Economy Comfort until April 2018.